 Nature’s Garden: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants

 Back to you:

-What’s your favourite wild vegetable to harvest in the Spring and where do you find it?
+What are your favorite edible wild plants to harvest in the Spring and where do you find them?